Skip to main content

 • payout.paid - Payout completed successfully

-• payout.failed - Payout failed
+• payout.failed - Payout failed before settlement

 • payout.cancelled - Payout was cancelled